abylaikhanm/abylaikhanm.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Abylaikhan!
-I am a Software Engineer with experience in ML and cloud technologies.
+I am a Mechanical Engineer with experience in ML and cloud technologies.
 I am also from a beautiful country of Kazakhstan 🇰🇿.

 Along with my passion for Machine/Deep Learning technologies and Software Engineering, I am deeply interested in topics related to Neuroscience, Cognitive Science, and Philosophy.
 I believe that the link between the brain and AI is what will shape the future of humanity.